hazzardr/hosted/brihome/ansible/README.md

 ## DNS + Reverse Proxy

-* Dns managed on it's own LXC to forward every request to the brihome.lan domain to the reverse proxy
+* Dns managed via router
-* Reverse proxy is a Caddy systemd service running on the same LXC
+* Reverse proxy is a Caddy systemd service running on a VM
 * Caddy manages HTTPS certs automatically
 * Caddy points subdomains on brihome.lan to the appropriate services on the local network